miwermi/bikesharing/README.md

 <br /> <br />

 <img src="https://github.com/miwermi/bikesharing/blob/main/images/Fig5.jpg" alt ="Fig 5">
 Fig. 5, above, successfully visualizes type of user (subscriber or occasional), gender of user, time used, and frequency of use.
-This visualization appears more dramatic, but simply shows more clearly what we have also viewed in previous figures above: the majority of users are male subscribers, using bikes most often during commute hours, especially evenings, and most especially - Thursday evening.
+This visualization appears more dramatic, but simply shows more clearly what we have also viewed in previous figures above; the majority of users are male subscribers and bikesharing is most often used during commute hours, especially evenings, and most especially - Thursday evening.
 <br /> <br />

 <img src="https://github.com/miwermi/bikesharing/blob/main/images/6.png" alt ="Fig 6">